zyachel/libremdb/README.md

    for Node.js, visit [their website](https://nodejs.org/en/).
    for Git, run `sudo apt install git` if you're on a Debian-based distro.
 Else visit [their website](https://git-scm.com/).

+2. Install redis
+   You can install redis from [here](https://redis.io).

-2. Clone and set up the repo.
+3. Clone and set up the repo.

    ```bash
    git clone https://github.com/zyachel/libremdb.git # replace github.com with codeberg.org if you wish so.